How to launch a new charity website

 One of the best ways to create instant traffic to your site is through paid search, with platforms such as Google AdWords.
 Firstly, research the content on your site by making a list of the keywords, key content and any unique value propositions that you could use as your call to action.
 Then search for some of these keywords to get a good insight into what competitors are doing and what ads are achieving high positions.

 With keywords researched you can write the ad copy, making sure to be specific and avoid generic terms.
 When you launch the ad and get going with the PPC campaign, set a budget and monitor it closely to make sure that clicks are cost effective.
 If your ads are underperforming, try creating two or three different ones with the same keywords but different copy.
 This is an easy way to see what’s working.
-These are just the basics, but there's a more detailed guide available on the CharityComms site.

 4. Create a project blog